openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/Basic_IO/basic_IO_overview.md

 ## Output Stream

 A program writes data to an output stream.
-An output stream is the communication channel that outputs data from the program to external destinations (displays, printers, files, networks, etc.).
+The output stream is the communication channel that outputs data from the program to the outside world (displays, printers, files, networks, etc.).

-The Cangjie programming language uses the `OutputStream` interface type to represent output streams.
-It provides a `write` function that writes data from the `buffer` into the bound stream.
+The Cangjie programming language uses the `OutputStream` interface type to represent an output stream, providing a `write` function.
+This function writes data from the `buffer` into the bound stream.

-Notably, some output streams' `write` operations don't immediately write to external storage but employ certain buffering strategies for performance optimization.
-The data is only physically written when certain conditions are met or when `flush` is explicitly called.
+Notably, some output streams' `write` operations do not immediately write to external storage but employ certain buffering strategies.
+Data is only actually written when certain conditions are met or when `flush` is actively called, aiming to improve performance.

-To uniformly handle these `flush` operations, `OutputStream` includes a default implementation of `flush`, helping to standardize API call differences.
+To uniformly handle these `flush` operations, `OutputStream` includes a default implementation of `flush`, which helps smooth out API call differences.

 OutputStream interface definition: